scottvr/apifuse/README.md

 # apifuse

-`apifuse` is a user-space FUSE proof of concept that projects a REST API described by OpenAPI into a read-only filesystem.
+`apifuse` is a user-space FUSE proof of concept that projects an OpenAPI-described REST API into a read-only filesystem.

 It can also mount a local JSON document directly as a static filesystem tree.